jayhorn/jayhorn/_posts/2016-08-01-model-checking-java.md

 # TL;DR Show me that Horn stuff #

-In a nutshell, the idea behind using Horn clauses is that we don't have a nice logic representation of the program where we don't have to remove the loops, etc. Let's look at this Java method:
+In a nutshell, the idea behind using Horn clauses is that we want a nice logic representation of the program where we don't have to remove the loops, etc. Let's look at this Java method:

 ```java
 void foo(int k) {